 The competing story of America that has gained prominence since 2019 and especially in 2020 is embodied in the New York Times 1619 Project.
 It is a revision of history that claims America’s true story begins in 1619 when the first African slaves were brought to the colonies.
 This re-writing of history is deeply flawed on too many levels to enumerate here (see here for opposition to its historical claims).
 It is based on a narrative of power and oppression, and not a narrative of hope and promise inspired by Christian belief in the Incarnation and the promise of redemption.
-Unfortunately, this new narrative has found its way into at least hundreds of K – 12 schools across the United States.
+Unfortunately, this new narrative has found its way into at least hundreds, if not thousands of K – 12 public and private schools across the United States.

 The Regina Academies teach the traditional story of America.
 We teach students that the Declaration of Independence writes only the first chapter in the evolving story of our country – a story that continues to be tested and realized over time.
 We acknowledge the tragic sin of slavery in our past along with its lingering legacy, and we honor those who continue to sacrifice so much for freedom and equality for all people, regardless of race or religion.
 Our students are encouraged to question, to celebrate virtues and victories, and learn from failings and mistakes.